Skip to content

 1. Musée Les Secrets du Chocolat (Museum of the Secrets of Chocolate):

-The museum is accessed through a small courtyard with storefronts that copy the style of Paris in the day of the Marquise de Sévigné, whom you learn about during your tour at the museum and how she was connected with the Marquise de Sévigné brand of chocolate.
+The Museum is accessed through a small courtyard with storefronts that copy the style of Paris in the day of the Marquise de Sévigné, whom you learn about during your tour at the Museum and how she was connected with the Marquise de Sévigné brand of chocolate.

 1. Fort Frère (Strong Brother):

-Originally called the Fort Großherzog von Baden, the fort is part of the fortified belt of Strasbourg, in Oberhausbergen in Alsace to be exact.
-The fort is part of a group of 14 fortifications built around the city.
+Initially called Fort Großherzog von Baden, the fort is part of Strasbourg’s fortified belt in OberhausbergenAlsace.
+It is one of 14 fortifications built around the city.

 21. Fort Rapp (Once known as Fort Moltke):